The Epoch Times: Litigation

 The Epoch Times and its co-founder Dana Cheng sued Maine Beacon reporter Dan Neumann for defamation after Neumann reported on Cheng's promotion of conspiracy theories about the January 6 Capitol attack in June 2021.
 In October 2022, the newspaper lost an effort to revive the lawsuit, with the judges finding that the alleged defamatory reporting was substantially true.

 Awards

 In 2014, the newspaper's reporting won several journalism awards, which The New York Times later described as indicative of The Epoch Times "edging closer to Mr. Li's vision of a respectable news outlet," before it changed course in 2015 and 2016 to focus on viral content and a "Trump pivot."

+In 2025, The Epoch Times won the Religion Communicators Council's Wilbur Award for its communication of religious issues, values, and themes as a secular media outlet.